-If you also have “London’s calling” and you have a crazy desire to taste “Fish & Chips”, plan a visit to London.
-Thanks to this guide you will discover what are the 10 things to see absolutely in the capital of the United Kingdom.
+If you also have “London’s calling” and you have a crazy desire to taste “Fish & Chips,” plan a visit to London.
+Thanks to this guide, you will discover the 10 things to see absolutely in the United Kingdom’s capital.

 1. Trafalgar Square and the National Gallery

 It is a majestic square that represents a bit the heart of London, as the main arteries of the city branch off from it, including the Strand, the road that leads to the City, The Mall, the avenue that leads to Buckingham Palace and Whitehall the path that leads to the House of Parliament.
 The square also overlooks one of the most famous museums in the world, the National Gallery.

 The National Gallery houses an incredible collection of over 2,300 paintings from various eras.
 It can be visited for free, but the purchase of a guided tour is particularly recommended to better appreciate the various works thanks to the tales and explanations of art experts.

 Buckingham Palace is the residence of the English monarchy, a majestic palace that consists of 775 rooms and a large royal park that extends over 20 hectares.

 Only in summer is it possible to visit the West Wing, where there are the state apartments and the royal stables.
 Here are the wonderful carriages used by the royal family on official occasions.

 At 10:45 am make sure you are at Buckingham Palace, you can watch the change of Her Majesty’s Guard, a ritual that has been taking place every day since 1660.
 Attention to the number of guards: if there are 4, it means that the Queen is at home.
 The changing of the guard takes place on Monday, Tuesday, Wednesday, and Sunday (weather permitting).